-A concussion is a traumatic brain injury that interferes with the normal function of the brain.
-Concussions were previously referred to as a "ding" or a "bell-ringer" but this undermines the seriousness of problem.
-Any suspected concussion must be taken very seriously.
+A concussion is a brain injury that results in a temporary disruption of normal brain function.
+A concussion occurs when the brain is violently moved within the skull, typically from a blow to the head or body.
 An athlete does not need to lose consciousness (be "knocked-out") to suffer a concussion.
-In fact, less than 5% of concussed athletes suffer a loss of consciousness.
+In fact, less than ten percent of concussed athletes suffer loss of consciousness. •